Provide The Formula For Each Compound.

 The molecular weight or molar mass of a compound is the sum of the atomic weights of all atoms in its molecular formula.
 Atomic weights are usually expressed in atomic mass units (amu) or grams per mole (g/mol).

-For example, to calculate the molar mass of water (H₂O):
+To give you an idea, to calculate the molar mass of water (H₂O):

 • Atomic weight of H = 1.01 g/mol